Close ILTakeCare Suggestion

 Policy purchase, claims, renewal & more

-Interesting Facts To Know About South Korean Culture
+Interesting Facts About South Korean Culture

 • 05 Jan 2022

-• min read
+• 6 min read

-• 4924 views
+• 5063 views

-Over the past few years South Korea has been a trending international travel destination.
-However even though tourism has been on the rise and the country is welcoming more and more foreign visitors each year, there is a lot we still do not know or understand about South Korea’s cultural traditions and unique customs.
+Over the past few years, South Korea has been a trending international travel destination.
+However, even though tourism has been on the rise and the country is welcoming more and more foreign visitors each year, there is a lot we still do not know or understand about South Korea’s cultural traditions and unique customs.

 We did a bit of scouting around to come up with our own top 5 cool facts and quirks about South Korean culture, so you are better prepared on what to expect when you visit the country.
-Knowing these cultural facts is not only fun and fascinating, they can help you to better understand South Korea and conduct yourself in a socially acceptable manner during your visit.
+Knowing these cultural facts is not only fun and fascinating, it can help you to better understand South Korea and conduct yourself in a socially acceptable manner during your visit.

 Beauty and external appearance is a big deal in South Korean society.
 Both women and men are super conscious of their looks and go to great lengths to maintain what is considered a perfect appearance.
 Cosmetic surgery is quite common and some stats suggest that South Korea is the hub of cosmetic surgery in the world.
 It is also reported that eyelid surgery is the most common cosmetic procedure that most South Korean women go in for.
 As for many South Korean men, using makeup as part of their daily routine is not uncommon at all.